kubernetes/kops/docs/getting_started/aws.md

 subdomain.example.com.
 172800  IN  NS  ns-4.awsdns-4.co.uk.
 ```

-This is a critical component of setting up clusters.
+This is a critical component when setting up clusters.
 If you are experiencing
 problems with the Kubernetes API not coming up, chances are something is wrong
 with the cluster's DNS.